theme-next/hexo-theme-next/docs/MATH.md

 ### Katex

-The Katex engine is a **more faster** math render engine compared to MathJax.
+The Katex engine is a **much faster** math render engine compared to MathJax.
 And it could survive without JavaScript.

 But, what Katex supports is not as full as the MathJax does.
 You could check it from the Useful Links below.